Women's football in China

-Women's football in China is one of the traditional powers of women's football.
+China is one of the traditional powers of women's football.
 China has only 6,000 to 7,000 registered female players above age 12, according to the Chinese soccer federation statistics.
 China has fallen behind other countries in the 21st century in regards of developing quality footballers in terms of quality and quantity.

 History

 In 1924, Sheng Kunnan, a teacher at the Liangjiang Women’s Physical Education Institute, translated a rulebook for women's football from English and began running a women's football team at the institute with the support of Lu Lihua, the institute's director and feminist activist.
 The institute's team would continue to play, often against men's teams due to a lack of other women's teams, until the Japanese invasion of China in 1937.

 In the 1970s, the government of the People's Republic of China began to consider women's football more seriously and began investment into the sport.
 Along with the opening up of the Chinese economy under Deng Xiaoping and subsequent economic growth, this led to a period of significant growth for the sport and a number of teams and competitions were founded.
 In 1979, the first semi-professional women's team was established in Xi'an, following the success of a high school competition hosted in that city, and the first national competition was held two years later in Chuxiong City.
 In 1982, a national invitational tournament was held in Beijing, with Premier Wan Li attending the opening ceremony.
 In 1986, the China women's national football team played its first international match, losing 2–1 to the United States women's national soccer team.